4.1 Jurisdiction

 In any given semester, students may make changes to the course(s) they are enrolled in without financial or academic consequence within the "Add and Drop" dates, which are outlined in the Sessional Dates for each faculty on the Office of the University Registrar website.
 Students should also consult the Office of the University Registrar for information on the academic and financial deadlines that apply past the “Add and Drop” period.

-To enroll, students must have the written support of the course instructor and the approval of the Director of Student Services (or delegate).
+To be considered, students must have the written support of the course instructor.

 Students may not drop a course if an academic integrity investigation is underway or a finding of departure from academic integrity has been made and the remedy or sanction affects the student's grade in the course.
 Students who wish to drop a course after the last day of classes, but before the course is complete (i.e. the final exam written and/or all deliverables submitted) should: